WROR-FM: Loren and Wally

 The station may be best known for its former morning team, Loren Owens and Wally Brine, co-starring Tom Doyle who contributed character voices and parody songs, along with Lauren Beckham Falcone reporting news and Hank Morse with traffic, and produced by Brian "Lung Boy" Bell.
 (Doyle was let go on November 19, 2014.)
 The program aired on the station since 1981 (when it was still WVBF).

 In December 2016, Wally Brine announced his retirement.
 Hank Morse was let go on June 24, 2019, a few days before the show concluded.
 Owens did his final show on June 28, 2019, citing an inability to reach terms on a contract extension.
 WROR now has "The ROR Morning Show" as its wake-up program, hosted by Bob Bronson (formerly with WLTW New York City and WZID Manchester, New Hampshire) joined by Lauren Beckham Falcone as co-host and Brian Bell as producer.
+Subsequently, on Friday, October 8, 2022, Brian Bell was laid off along with afternoon DJ/Host, Julie Devereaux, in a cost cutting measure by the parent company of WROR, Beasley Media.

 The Loren & Wally Show had several segments: